Sonata for Oboe and Piano

 Another performance by George Caird and Malcom Wilson:

 In 1999 George and Malcolm recorded ln the Gardens of Burdwan on their CD entitled 20th Century Music for Oboe and Piano.
 Their CD has been broadcast on Radio here and in the USA.
-Here is a snippet (the last few bars of the Sonata) to illustrate the beautiful atmosphere of these Gardens.
+Here is a snippet (the last few bars of the Sonata) to illustrate how much Andrew was inspired by the beautiful atmosphere of these Gardens.

 Hazel Wright with David Brock gave the Netherlands premiere of this work on 11th December 1995 at the Zwolle Conservatoire of Music.
 This performance was particularly memorable, because someone forgot to put the piano brakes on, and the piano, together with the pianist and page turner (Andrew), slowly edged across the stage throughout!